easyink/steam-recent-releases-csv/README.md

 # steam-store-search-to-csv
-this is a python script generates a csv of games given a steam store search url.
+This is a python script generates a csv of games given a steam store search url using the Requests python library and BeautifulSoup library.

 WHY?
 Because the Steam API doesn't support the ability to generate a list of recently released games on steam.
 My solution was to extract the information from their steam search page.
-The script can support any steam search url with whatever chosen filters applied.
+However, this script can support any steam search url with whatever chosen filters applied, as long as you replace the url variable.

 The uploaded script will filter out games listed without a price, or if it is Free, or Free to Play.